Food safety alert: roll-up risk for raw fish

-Cathy Moir, Council Chair, says that while fish is an important part of a nutritious diet, like any raw food, there can be safety risks from raw fish dishes.
+Cathy Moir, Council Chair, says that while fish is an important part of a nutritious diet, like any raw food, there can be safety risks.
 She urges budding raw chefs following global e-learning trends to keep both themselves and dinner party guests safe.

-Moir says there’s evidence that seafood parasitic illness is increasing around the world, although this is currently not widely reported in Australia.
+Moir says there’s evidence that seafood parasitic illness is increasing around the world.
+However, this is currently not widely reported in Australia.

-“This increase may be due to a greater consumption of raw and undercooked wild caught fish, the fact that fishing boats throw more fish waste overboard and growth in numbers of sea mammals, such as seals, whales and dolphins, which are the major hosts of the anisakis parasite and lead to wild fish contamination,” she says.
+“This increase may be due to a greater consumption of raw and undercooked wild-caught fish,” she says.
+“And the fact that fishing boats throw more fish waste overboard.
+Sea mammals, such as seals, whales and dolphins, are the major hosts of the anisakis parasite.
+This leads to wild fish contamination.”

-Symptoms of parasitic infection are wide ranging and can include stomach ache, vomiting, diarrhoea, as well as allergic type reactions such as tingling tongue, cough, a strange rash, heart palpitations or even anaphylactic shock.
+Symptoms of parasitic infection are wide-ranging.
+They can include stomach ache, vomiting and diarrhoea.
+There can also be allergic-type reactions such as tingling tongue, cough, rash, heart palpitations or even anaphylactic shock.
 Symptoms can occur within six hours or up to a week after consumption.
 Allergic symptoms can occasionally be immediate.
 Some of these symptoms may be prolonged or become chronic until the parasite is physically “evicted” from the body or appropriate treatment is prescribed by your doctor.

-2. Avoid that home catch: it’s best not to use recreational fish caught personally or by friends in raw fish dishes.
+2. Avoid that home catch.
+It’s best not to use fish caught personally or by friends.

-3. Freeze it: freezing the fish for a minimum of seven days (longer for large fish) will kill parasites.
+3. Freeze it.
+Freezing the fish for a minimum of seven days (longer for large fish) will kill parasites.
 It’s important to know from your retailer if the fish you’re buying has been frozen and for how long.
-Remember that freezing won’t kill food poisoning bacteria or viruses, or prevent allergic reactions from parasites.
+Remember that freezing won’t kill food poisoning bacteria or viruses.
+Nor will it prevent allergic reactions from parasites.

-4. Wash your hands: before and after preparing the raw fish, wash your hands with soap and water for 20 seconds and dry thoroughly.
+4. Wash your hands.
+Before and after preparing raw fish, wash your hands with soap and water for 20 seconds and dry thoroughly.

-6. Cool rice quickly: remember that sushi rice can also be a food poisoning risk as toxins can form if it cools slowly.
-Follow sushi recipes carefully, especially the amount of vinegar to be added, and once cooked divide the rice into small containers, cover and cool in the fridge.
+6. Cool rice quickly.
+Remember that sushi rice can also be a food poisoning risk as toxins can form if it cools slowly.
+Follow sushi recipes carefully, especially the amount of vinegar to be added.
+Once cooked, divide the rice into small containers, cover and cool in the fridge.
 This is generally one of the most important food safety issues for sushi.

-We could all use more fish in our diets, and both raw and cooked seafoods are a great way to get more omega 3 and 6 fatty acids into our diet.
+We could all use more fish in our diets.
+Both raw and cooked seafood is a great way to get more omega-3 and 6 fatty acids into our diet.